1801 N. Broad Street

 215-204-7000 (general number)

-Located one mile north of Center City Philadelphia, Temple's 115-acre Main Campus serves students from the Delaware Valley area, from throughout the United States, and from 103 foreign nations.
-There are approximately 27,251 undergraduates and 4,575 graduate and professional school students attending classes on the Main Campus.
+Temple's Main Campus serves students from the Delaware Valley area, from throughout the United States, and from 128 foreign nations.
+There are over 28,200 undergraduates and over 5,000 graduate and professional school students attending classes on the Main Campus.

 The Main Campus can be reached easily by public transportation using SEPTA bus routes 4 or 16 on Broad Street, the Broad Street Subway (Cecil B. Moore Avenue stop), AMTRAK at North Broad Street Station, and SEPTA Commuter Rail Lines at the Temple/Cecil B. Moore Station, Ninth and Berks Streets.

 The major facilities of the Main Campus are located between 10th and 16th Streets and between Oxford and Diamond Streets.
 Twelve Temple schools and colleges with undergraduate programs have their central administrative offices at the Main Campus, as well as most of their classrooms.
 These include:

 - The Fox School of Business and Management;

 - The College of Education;

 - The Lew Klein College of Media and Communication;